-Based on the interview performance and the documents submitted in the application package, Ph.D. candidates are recruited by CES once a year (May/June).
+Based on the interview performance and the documents submitted in the application package, PhD candidates are recruited by CES once a year (May/June).
 To appear for the interview, the candidate should have qualified for one of the following national-level entrance exams: UGC/CSIR-NET, GATE ecology, GATE life science, GATE biotechnology or any equivalent national-level exam.
-The department sets the cut-off for the interview and will conduct two rounds of interview of students who have made the cut-off.
+The department sets the cut-off for the interview and will conduct two rounds of interviews of students who have made the cut-off.
 Additional details can be found here.

 Prospective candidates seeking postdoctoral opportunities in the lab should fill in the above-mentioned form.
-If there are no fully funded positions in the lab, applicants seeking postdoctoral positions could develop proposals with the lab to compete for the prestigious postdoctoral fellowship opportunities, including Raman Postdoctoral Fellowship by IISc, Wellcome Trust/India Alliance DBT Early Career Fellowship, and other fellowships from DBT and DST.
+If there are no fully funded positions in the lab, applicants seeking postdoctoral positions could develop proposals with the PI to compete for the prestigious postdoctoral fellowship opportunities, including Raman Postdoctoral Fellowship by IISc, Wellcome Trust/India Alliance DBT Early Career Fellowship, and other fellowships from DBT, DST and SERB.